-For the best possible start in life, the Public Health Agency of Canada supports and promotes breastfeeding as the unequalled way to provide optimal nutritional, immunological and emotional nurturing of infants.
+For the best possible start in life, the Public Health Agency of Canada supports and promotes breastfeeding as the normal and unequalled way to provide optimal nutritional, immunological and emotional nurturing of infants.

 Additional resources and links are provided below.

 Today, most women are breastfeeding their babies.
 Breast milk is the best food you can offer your baby.
 Health Canada and the World Health Organization recommend that it should be the only food or drink for the first 6 months of life and after that breastfeeding should continue - with the gradual introduction of solid foods - for 2 years and more.

 Breast milk is the best food for your baby to grow and develop.
 It is naturally and uniquely produced by each mother for her own baby.
 As your baby grows your milk will change to meet your baby's needs and is the easiest milk of all for your baby to digest.
 Breast milk has just the right amount of protein carbohydrate, fat, vitamins and minerals, and, contains antibodies and other immune factors that help protect against infections and disease - benefits that last a lifetime.
 Breastfeeding is important for mothers' health too and nurtures a special relationship between mother and baby.

 Babies who are breastfed should receive a daily vitamin D supplement of 10ug (400 IU), from birth until one year of age.
 This will prevent vitamin D deficiency, which can lead to a bone disease called rickets.

 There are rarely reasons not to breastfeed.
 If you smoke, you can still breastfeed, but you should consider cutting back or quitting smoking altogether.
 You should also avoid drinking alcohol.
 If you are very sick or taking prescription medication, talk to your doctor.